Mathematical logic: Subfields and scope

-Additionally, sometimes the field of computational complexity theory is also included as part of mathematical logic.
+Additionally, sometimes the field of computational complexity theory is also included together with mathematical logic.
 Each area has a distinct focus, although many techniques and results are shared among multiple areas.
 The borderlines amongst these fields, and the lines separating mathematical logic and other fields of mathematics, are not always sharp.
 Gödel's incompleteness theorem marks not only a milestone in recursion theory and proof theory, but has also led to Löb's theorem in modal logic.
 The method of forcing is employed in set theory, model theory, and recursion theory, as well as in the study of intuitionistic mathematics.

 The mathematical field of category theory uses many formal axiomatic methods, and includes the study of categorical logic, but category theory is not ordinarily considered a subfield of mathematical logic.
 Because of its applicability in diverse fields of mathematics, mathematicians including Saunders Mac Lane have proposed category theory as a foundational system for mathematics, independent of set theory.
 These foundations use toposes, which resemble generalized models of set theory that may employ classical or nonclassical logic.

 History

 Mathematical logic emerged in the mid-19th century as a subfield of mathematics, reflecting the confluence of two traditions: formal philosophical logic and mathematics.
-"Mathematical logic, also called 'logistic', 'symbolic logic', the 'algebra of logic', and, more recently, simply 'formal logic', is the set of logical theories elaborated in the course of the last Nineteenth Century with the aid of an artificial notation and a rigorously deductive method."
+Mathematical logic, also called 'logistic', 'symbolic logic', the 'algebra of logic', and, more recently, simply 'formal logic', is the set of logical theories elaborated in the course of the nineteenth century with the aid of an artificial notation and a rigorously deductive method.
 Before this emergence, logic was studied with rhetoric, with calculationes, through the syllogism, and with philosophy.
 The first half of the 20th century saw an explosion of fundamental results, accompanied by vigorous debate over the foundations of mathematics.

 Early history

-Theories of logic were developed in many cultures in history, including China, India, Greece and the Islamic world.
+Theories of logic were developed in many cultures in history, including in ancient China, India, Greece, Roman empire and the Islamic world.
 Greek methods, particularly Aristotelian logic (or term logic) as found in the Organon, found wide application and acceptance in Western science and mathematics for millennia.
-The Stoics, especially Chrysippus, began the development of predicate logic.
+The Stoics, especially Chrysippus, began the development of propositional logic.
 In 18th-century Europe, attempts to treat the operations of formal logic in a symbolic or algebraic way had been made by philosophical mathematicians including Leibniz and Lambert, but their labors remained isolated and little known.